 Remove the Mattress

 To check the damage of your frame, remove the mattress completely.
 Once the mattress is off, carefully fold, and unfold your futon.
-The mattress may be the culprit in your futon malfunctions.
-If the frame opens normally, the mattress was catching in the bars or interrupting the hinges when unfolding.
+The futon mattress may be the culprit in your futon malfunctions.
+If the frame opens normally, the futon mattress was catching in the bars or interrupting the hinges when unfolding.
+Replace the mattress and secure it properly to the frame.

 Glides and Hinges

-The main mechanisms for the gentle unfolding of a futon rest on the roll of the glide, also known as the roller, and the soft release of the hinge.
-The hinges, also called futon transmissions, are the main part of a metal futon that releases to fold flat.
+The gentle unfolding of a futon depends on the roll of the glide, also known as the roller, and the soft release of the hinge.
+The hinges are the main part of a metal futon that releases to fold flat.
 Both the glides and hinges are replaceable, a cost-efficient alternative to replacing the entire futon frame.
 If your futon isn't opening or closing properly, it may be because the hinge on one side has damage or breaks.

 Tighten Loose Bolts